hfcipriano/spring5-read-replica-postgresql/README.md

 ## USEFUL FOR JDK 8 AND 11 APPLICATIONS (THAT FOR SOME REASON CANT BE UPGRADED TO JDK 17+ TO USE SPRING 6 / NEW SPEC JAKARTA EE & HIBERNATE 6)

+# PS: On Hibernate 6, the LazyConnectionDataSourceProxy has a much simpler property to add a readOnly datasource, making ReplicationRoutingDataSource class unnecessary

 Code architecture Credit (on Hibernate 6): [rajadilipkolli](https://github.com/rajadilipkolli/my-spring-boot-experiments/tree/main/jpa/boot-read-replica-postgresql)

 This project is an example to show how we can separate read and write operations to primary and replica databases using spring boot and postgresql database.